cherryensign/ExpensePlannerApp_FlutterProject/README.md

 A Flutter project created by Mithilesh Ghadge in a Fluttter Android app development course on Udemy.

-Create a new Flutter project and just replace the files with my files I also added apk if you only want to try the App!!!
+Create a new Flutter project and just replace the files with my files (except for the folder "apk and screenshots") I also added apk if you only want to try the App!!!